andrew-fleming/SNIPs/SNIPS/snip-8.md

 Contract documentation refers to an expositional overview of the contract.
 This may include a description of the contract itself and examples of use.
 Contract documentation may use the characters `//!` to communicate that it is contract documentation.
-This proposal recommends that contract documentation should start at the very first line of the module.
+This proposal recommends that contract documentation should start at the top of the file.

 #### SPDX license identifiers